adityagarg7/personal-website/content/about-aditya.md

  - Learn to influence: It often turns out that the **mere knowledge** of an idea/concept that spins beautifully inside my head doesn't translate into my abilities to **convey** the same thought to someone else.
 Thus, here I may try to learn to convey ideas effectively, convincingly, and concisely.
 To learn to write and express thoughts such that they influence.
 To write to make a difference.

 This website currently is very young, and as of August 2020, it is void of content (this page counts?).
 It is built using a static site generator Hugo, and the source code is maintained completely by myself.
-The content on the site (including its source code) are licenced under CC BY-NC 4.0.
-Learn more about this licence [here](https://creativecommons.org/licenses/by-nc/4.0/).
+The content on the site (including its source code) are licenced under GNU Affero General Public License v3.0.
+Learn more about this licence [here](https://www.gnu.org/licenses/agpl-3.0.en.html).

 Feel free to drop me a "hey, I saw your website" on any of my social media handles linked at the home page and share what you think of it.